Key takeaways

 An added benefit of smart locks is their ability to integrate with other smart home technologies.

 For the ultimate property access experience, integrate a smart lock solution with a cloud-based video intercom like ButterflyMX.
-Together, these two proptech solutions enable completely keyless entry from the building’s front door to your residents’ apartments.
+These two proptech solutions enable keyless entry from the building’s front door to your residents’ apartments.

-Disclaimer: ButterflyMX provides these blog posts to help our customers and potential customers make the right business decisions for them.
+Disclaimer: ButterflyMX provides these blog posts to help our customers and potential customers make the right business decisions.
 Our blog posts are based on the information we have available to us at the time of writing.

 Author